Susan Enriquez: Background

 Enriquez came from a poor family and as a child, she dreamed of becoming a factory worker.
 She earned a scholarship and extra income from helping in her mother's eatery for her studies towards a bachelor's degree in journalism at Lyceum of the Philippines University.
 She graduated in 1986.
-Her TV name "Enriquez" was her former husband's with whom she had a daughter in their marriage, which was annulled.
+Her surname "Enriquez" is from her former marriage which was annulled.
+She has a daughter with her former husband.

 Radio

-She started working at IBC Radio and a voice talent in 1981 at DZBB Newscoop.
-In 1989, she was hired as production assistant and writer in DZBB.
+She started working at IBC Radio and became a voice talent in 1981 for DZBB Newscoop.
+In 1989, she was hired as production assistant and writer for DZBB.
 She then hosted Kay Susan Na!, an infotainment radio program in DZBB that aired from 11:00 am until 12:00 noon.

-Enriquez is a host in DZBB programs which were also aired on Dobol B sa News TV such as Easy Easy Lang and Kay Susan Tayo! sa Radyo.
+Enriquez also hosted DZBB programs which were also aired on Dobol B sa News TV such as Easy Easy Lang and Kay Susan Tayo! sa Radyo.

-TV career
+Television career

 GMA News

 Enriquez became a TV news reporter for GMA News.
 In 1990, she was a reporter for GMA News Live, an hourly news update.
-Her first TV appearance was met with criticism from the audience for her lack of make-up, a practice she said that was not required during her radio stint.
+Her first TV appearance was met with criticism from the audience for her lack of makeup and messy hair, a practice she said that was not required during her radio stint.
 Her reports appeared in Saksi and 24 Oras.